vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 but all merchants must sign their Vipps application with BankID.
 This is a legal requirement.

-Merchant can of course also
+Merchants can of course also
 [sign up themselves](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-i-butikk/vipps-i-kassa/).

 ### Where can I find information about settlements?